deamorim2/sdbs/EN-US/tuning.rst

 As such you must consider how many connections and the complexity of expected queries before increasing this value.
 The benefit to increasing is that the processing of more of these operations, including ORDER BY, and DISTINCT clauses, merge and hash joins, hash-based aggregation and hash-based processing of subqueries, can be accomplished without incurring disk writes.

+If you do a lot of complex sorts, and have a lot of memory, then increasing the work_mem parameter allows PostgreSQL to do larger in-memory sorts which, unsurprisingly, will be faster than disk-based equivalents.

+This size is applied to each and every sort done by each user, and complex queries can use multiple working memory sort buffers.
+Set it to 50MB, and have 30 users submitting queries, and you are soon using 1.5GB of real memory.
+Furthermore, if a query involves doing merge sorts of 8 tables, that requires 8 times work_mem.
+You need to consider what you set max_connections to in order to size this parameter correctly.
+This is a setting where data warehouse systems, where users are submitting very large queries, can readily make use of many gigabytes of memory.

+log_temp_files can be used to log sorts, hashes, and temp files which can be useful in figuring out if sorts are spilling to disk instead of fitting in memory.
+You can see sorts spilling to disk using EXPLAIN ANALYZE plans as well.
+For example, if you see a line like Sort Method: external merge Disk: 7526kB in the output of EXPLAIN ANALYZE, a work_mem of at least 8MB would keep the intermediate data in memory and likely improve the query response time (although it may take substantially more than 8MB to do the sort entirely in memory, as data on disk is stored in a more compact format).

   *Default value*: 1MB

   *Recommended value*: 16MB